Imagine being a contractor, and you want a secure black box to keep your customer data on your PC.

 Solution B – using Veracrypt

-Veracrypt is a stable open-source project ‘forked’ from abandoned Truecrypt project.
+Veracrypt is a stable open-source project ‘forked’ from the abandoned Truecrypt project.

-Mainly it has the 3 huge advantages over the previous solution:
+Mainly it has 4 huge advantages over the previous solution:

 - it is multiplatform.
-You can use it into any windows versions and editions, Linux, and Mac OS.
+You can use it in any Windows version and edition, Linux, and Mac OS.

 - it has its own wizards to easily create virtual encrypted disks.